 Transit to the Museum: This is another one of the centrally located San Francisco art museums.
 It is just a few blocks from Union Square in the heart of the SOMA District.

 Insider Tips: The Yerba Buena Center for Performing Arts has a range of events, films, and other shows.
 Before visiting, check out their calendar for even more events during your stay: Yerba Buena website

 Admission to many of the San Francisco art museums is included with the Go City pass.
 This is a multi-day, multi-attraction pass that saves you both time and money.
 It includes admission to more than 25 attractions in San Francisco and the surrounding areas.

-Other popular attractions included with the Go Card are the California Academy of Sciences, the Exploratorium, and Aquarium of the Bay.
-Just a few of the free tours included with the card are the Golden Gate Bay Cruise, the Oracle Park (formerly AT&T Park) Tour, and a Wine Country Tour.
+Other popular attractions included with Go City are the California Academy of Sciences, the Exploratorium, and Aquarium of the Bay.
+Just a few of the free tours included with the pass are the Golden Gate Bay Cruise, the Oracle Park (formerly AT&T Park) Tour, and a Wine Country Tour.

 The Hop On/Hop Off tour is a great way to get around San Francisco.
 This tour is specifically designed for those wanting to easily get from one attraction to the next without having to drive or take public transportation.

 The San Francisco Hop On/Hop Off tour includes 19 stops throughout the city.
 You can hop on and off at any stop to visit some of these San Francisco art museums or other attractions.

 You can buy either a one-day or two-day pass.
 This is a great way of getting to some of the museums that are a little further out such as the California Academy of Sciences or de Young Museum.